cmss13-devs/cmss13/.github/CONTRIBUTING.md

 - Any content that adds a specific character played by or reference to a single player, contributor, staff member, or maintainer.
 For example, a PR that adds a blue crab named after a staff member’s username is not permitted, as it directly references a specific individual.
 - Code which violates GitHub's [terms of service](https://github.com/site/terms).

-Content that references, congratulates, or otherwise acknowledges the Dev or Staff teams as a whole, as well as content that violates this rule that existed prior to this rule’s implementation, is an exception to this restriction.